IM Mark Quinn

 Mark is an International Master of Chess.
 He was awarded the IM title at the FIDE Congress during the Istanbul Olympiad in 2000.
 He began competing for Ireland at the age of 14 and has participated in many World Junior Championships, European Championships and Glorney Cups.
 Mark has won the Armstrong Cup twice, firstly with Rathmines Chess Club in 1993 and, secondly, with Kilkenny Chess Club in 2011.
 More recently he competed in the 2019 Philip Hogarty Memorial Grandmaster Closed GM event and the Irish Senior Championships in August, 2019.

 In 2015 Mark co-founded Storyrory, a story development venture and production company creating original drama for TV and Film.
 He is currently working on a number of scripts.

 Mark’s first major publication was the historical biography, The King of Spring: The Life and Times of Peter O’Connor, published by The Liffey Press in 2004.

-He subsequently went on to complete a PhD on Thomas Pynchon’s playful postmodern novel Gravity’s Rainbow (1973) during which time he tutored and was a junior lecturer in the School of English, Drama and Film in UCD.
+During this time he tutored and was a junior lecturer in the School of English, Drama and Film in UCD.